Claude Rains: Early career and military service

-Rains moved to America in 1912 owing to the opportunities that were being offered in the New York theatres.
-However, at the outbreak of World War I in 1914, he returned to England to serve in the London Scottish Regiment, alongside fellow actors Basil Rathbone, Ronald Colman, Herbert Marshall and Cedric Hardwicke.
+Rains moved to the United States in 1912 owing to the opportunities that were being offered in the New York theatres.
+However, at the outbreak of World War I in 1914, he returned to England and was commissioned into the British Army's London Scottish regiment, alongside fellow actors Basil Rathbone, Ronald Colman, Herbert Marshall and Cedric Hardwicke.
 In November 1916, Rains was involved in a gas attack at Vimy, which resulted in his permanently losing 90 percent of the vision in his right eye as well as suffering vocal cord damage.
-He never returned to combat but continued to serve with the Bedfordshire Regiment.
-By the end of the war, he had risen to the rank of captain.
+He never returned to combat but continued to serve with the Transport Workers Battalion of the Bedfordshire Regiment, in which he was commissioned as a temporary lieutenant on 9 May 1917.
+In March 1918, he was promoted to temporary captain, the rank he held at the end of the war.
+On 8 October 1918 he was appointed as adjutant, and continued to serve in that role until March 1919.

-After the war ended, Rains remained in England and continued to develop his acting talents.
+After his return to civilian life, Rains remained in England and continued to develop his acting talents.
 These talents were recognised by Sir Herbert Beerbohm Tree, the founder of the Royal Academy of Dramatic Art.
 Tree told Rains that in order to succeed as an actor, he would have to get rid of his Cockney accent and speech impediment.
 With this in mind, Tree paid for the elocution books and lessons that Rains needed to help him change his voice.
 Rains eventually shed his accent and speech impediment after practising every day.
 His daughter Jessica, when describing her father's voice, said, "The interesting thing to me was that he became a different person.
 He became a very elegant man, with a really extraordinary Mid-Atlantic accent.
 It was 'his' voice, nobody else spoke like that, half American, half English and a little Cockney thrown in."
 Soon after changing his accent, he became recognised as one of the leading stage actors in London.
-At age 29, he played the role of Clarkis in his only silent film, the British film Build Thy House (1920).
+At age 29, he made his film debut, playing the role of Clarkis in his only silent film, the British film Build Thy House (1920).

 During his early years, Rains taught at the Royal Academy of Dramatic Arts (RADA).
 John Gielgud and Charles Laughton were among his students.
-In an interview for Turner Classic Movies, Gielgud fondly remembered Rains:

-I learnt a great deal about acting from this gentleman.
-Claude Rains was one of my teachers at RADA.
-In fact he was one of the best and most popular teachers there.
-He was extremely attractive and needless to say, all the girls in my class were hopelessly in love with him.
-He had piercing dark eyes and a beautifully throaty voice, although he had, like Marlene Dietrich, some trouble with the letter 'R'.
-He lacked inches and wore lifts to his shoes to increase his height.
-Stocky but handsome, Rains had broad shoulders and a mop of thick brown hair which he brushed over one eye.
-But by the time I first met him in the 1920s he was already much in demand as a character actor in London.
-I found him enormously helpful and encouraging to work with.
-I was always trying to copy him in my first years as an actor, until I decided to imitate Noël Coward instead.